The curriculum at Strive has a clear focus on both nurturing the individual and academic learning.

 Students will study the theoretical aspect of sport in the classroom before taking part in a programme of practical exercise and activities.
 Activities will rotate between gym, boxing, circuits, fitness, table-tennis, indoor climbing, pool & darts, badminton and team games such as football/cricket/rounders/tag rugby/basketball.
 This is a practical course designed to allow opportunities using a range of facilities within the local community. |

-Creative Arts & Music |
+Creative Arts |

-Creative arts are anything utilising creative expression and imagination through art, crafts, movement & music Students will follow their own interests and passions to help plan and create pieces of work.
-This will take place in the Strive workshop. |
+Creative arts are anything utilising creative expression and imagination through art and crafts.
+Students will follow their own interests and passions to help plan and create pieces of work.
+This is a therapeutic non-assessed course that takes place in the Strive art room. |

 This curriculum highlights the need for students to explore the outdoors and develop a range of physical skills they might not be able to indoors.
 This is designed to develop personal skills such as communication, resilience, teamwork and patience.
-Activities could include biking, orienteering, kayaking, climbing and sailing. |
+Activities could include biking, archery, orienteering, kayaking, climbing, shooting amongst many others. |

 Enrichment Opportunities |